Login Methods

 For each of your environments you have the ability to enable or disable public signups.
 If disabled, there will no longer be a signup page for that environment.
 However, users with the invite other users permission can still invite users to their org.
 You can also invite users manually to your application in the Users page.

-Disable Personal Emails
+Disable Personal or Disposable Emails

 You also have the option to enable or disable signups with personal emails.
 If disabled, users with common personal email domains (@gmail.com, @yahoo.com, etc.) will not be able to signup for your app.